How to Spend the Best 2 Days in Kyoto

 To end the first day in Kyoto, walk along the beloved Kamo River.
 Here you will encounter residents and tourists sitting on the banks, enjoying their time, or taking peaceful strolls.

-Flowing through the heart of the city, the Kamo River allows you to slow down and escape the busy city center, and appreciate Kyoto’s nature.
+Flowing through the heart of the city, the Kamo River allows you to slow down and escape the busy city center and appreciate Kyoto’s nature.

-As you stroll along the river, make sure to checkout the Pontocho District, an area famous for it’s riverside restaurants and enchanting atmosphere.
+As you stroll along the river, make sure to check out the Pontocho District, an area famous for its riverside restaurants and enchanting atmosphere.

 Day 2 in Kyoto